not currently accepting

 I completed my supervised practice hours in a variety of settings including animal assisted work and private practice with couples and individuals of all ages.
 I love to incorporate art and play therapy into my work, and I am especially fond of EMDR therapy which I find immensely helpful in treating a large scope of issues.

-When I'm not at work I can be found backpacking through jungles in Central America, camping, trying new restaurants in Edmonton, walking Gator in the river valley, or enjoying a cup of coffee and an awesome book.
+When I'm not at work I can be found backpacking through jungles in Central America, camping, trying new restaurants in Edmonton, walking my dogs in the river valley, or enjoying a cup of coffee and an awesome book.
 My favorite movies are Ace Ventura: When Nature Calls and Gone with the Wind.
 I have watched The Office start to finish 4 times.
 My favourite books are The Glass Castle, Untamed, The Grapes of Wrath, and the entire Harry Potter Series.
-My favourite podcasts are Risk!- people telling true stories they never thought they'd dare to share and Unlocking Us by Brene Brown.
+My favourite podcasts are Risk!- people telling true stories they never thought they'd dare to share, Unlocking Us, and We Can Do Hard Things.